DiRAC-HPC/di-benchmarking-public/sphNG/README.md

 three text files, one for strong scaling, one for weak scaling and the other for single node performance, see the instructions given in [doc/analysis.txt](doc/analysis.txt).
 Please note, the resulting text files, [results/scaling_strong.txt](results/scaling_strong.txt), [results/scaling_weak.txt](results/scaling_weak.txt) and [results/scaling_single.txt](results/scaling_single.txt), contain comments that explain the format of the data contained therein.
 The analysis instructions also explain how to create plots from the performance data.

+## Access to the sphNG source code

+The sphNG source code can be obtained on request from Prof. Matthew Bate at the University of Exeter ([M.R.Bate@exeter.ac.uk](mailto:M.R.Bate@exeter.ac.uk).